Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 ### Loading data

 To load data from Excel, we normally have to install and load additional R packages.
 However, BSol.mapR is set up to deal with this automatically.
-We can load xlsx, xls, and csv files using the `load_data_file()`.
+We can load xlsx, xls, and csv files using the `load_data()`.
 The function function takes the following arguments:

 1.  `file_path`:  path to the data file you want to load
 2.  `sheet`: (Optional) The name or number of the Excel tab containing (default = `1`)